mikekatz04/BBHx/README.md

 ### Designed for LISA data analysis of Massive Black Hole Binaries.

 This package implements GPU/CPU agnostic Massive Black Hole Binary waveforms and likelihood computations from [arXiv:2005.01827](https://arxiv.org/abs/2005.01827) and [arXiv:2111.01064](https://arxiv.org/abs/2111.01064).
 The various parts of this package are arranged to be modular as waveform or response changes or improvements are made.
 Generally, the modules fall into four categories: waveforms, response, waveform building, and utilities.
 Please see the [documentation](https://mikekatz04.github.io/BBHx/) for further information on these modules.
 The code can be found on Github [here](https://github.com/mikekatz04/BBHx).
-The data necessary for various modules in this package will automatically download the first time it is needed.
-If you would like to view the data, it can be found on [Zenodo](https://zenodo.org/record/3981654#.XzS_KRNKjlw).

 This package is a part of the LISA Analysis Tools environment.

-If you use all or any parts of this code, please cite [arXiv:2005.01827](https://arxiv.org/abs/2005.01827) and [arXiv:2111.01064](https://arxiv.org/abs/2111.01064).
-See the [documentation](https://bhptoolkit.org/FastEMRIWaveforms/) to properly cite specific modules.
+If you use this software please cite [arXiv:2005.01827](https://arxiv.org/abs/2005.01827), [arXiv:2111.01064](https://arxiv.org/abs/2111.01064), and the associated [Zenodo page](https://zenodo.org/record/5730688#.YaFvRkJKhTY) Please also cite any consituent parts used like the response function or waveforms.
+See the `citation` attribute for each class or docstring for functions for more information.

 ## Getting Started